57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 The concept of AA (Account Abstraction) accounts was initially proposed in [EIP-2938](https://eips.ethereum.org/EIPS/eip-2938), which introduced a complete concept for account abstraction.

-Subsequently [EIP-3074](https://eips.ethereum.org/EIPS/eip-3074)，introduced a new OpCode AUTH (0xf6) and AUTHCALL (0xf7) for "authorizing smart contracts to act on behalf of EOAs".
+Subsequently [EIP-3074](https://eips.ethereum.org/EIPS/eip-3074), introduced a new OpCode AUTH (0xf6) and AUTHCALL (0xf7) for "authorizing smart contracts to act on behalf of EOAs".

 Finally [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) completed the task of account abstraction with maximum compatibility, and currently, we refer to AA wallets as Smart Wallets or Smart Contract Accounts (SCA).